youshenfan/Abaqus/abaqus警告相关.md

-# elements are distorted
-## Warnings：
+# Warnings：
-2406 elements are distorted.
+2406 <b>elements are distorted</b>.
 Either the isoparametric angles are out of the suggested limits or the triangular or tetrahedral quality measure is bad.
 The elements have been identified in element set WarnElemDistorted.

 There are 1 warning messages in the data (.dat) file.
 Please check the data file for possible errors in the input file.